darkirbyy/symfo-base/README.md

 - install the dependencies with `composer install` and `npm install`.
 - copy the `.env.dev` file into a `.env.dev.local` file and customize the values.
 :information_source: `DATABASE_URL` is not mandatory for dev environment as Symfony will get the correct values from docker.
+- start the php/web server along with docker and npm server with `symfony server:start -d`.
+- execute `symfony console doctrine:migrations:migrate`.

 To use default git hooks, run `git config core.hooksPath ./githooks`.
 Current hooks are

 - prettify and linting all staged files before commit (see [Code quality](#code-quality))
-- running all tests before push
+- running tests before push : all tests for `main` branch, unit tests otherwise

 ## Dev

-Start the php/web server along with mariadb container and webpack dev-server: `symfony server:start -d`.
-Check the logs: `symfony server:logs`.
-Stop all the services: `symfony server:stop`.

 To increment the version, use `symfony console bizkit:versioning:increment`.